U.S. FCC gives Pandora foreign ownership waiver to buy KXMZ FM

+April 5 The following bids, mergers, acquisitions and disposals were reported by 1330 GMT on Wednesday:

-WASHINGTON U.S. regulators on Monday moved to allow Pandora Media Inc to exceed the 25 percent cap on foreign ownership in a U.S. broadcaster as the Internet radio company prepares to buy radio station KXMZ FM in South Dakota.
+WASHINGTON May 4 The U.S. Federal Communications Commission on Monday moved to allow Internet radio company Pandora Media Inc to exceed the 25 percent foreign ownership benchmark as it prepares to buy a South Dakota radio station KXMZ FM.

-The waiver from the Federal Communications Commission brings Pandora closer to closing the pending deal, announced in 2013.
-The streaming service hopes this will allow it to pay lower music royalty fees on par with some of its rivals.

-As conditions of the waiver, the FCC requires Pandora to get the agency's approval if the total foreign equity or foreign voting interests exceed 49.99 percent, if its board of directors changes to become mostly foreign or if a foreigner or a group wants to buy more than 5 percent voting or equity interest.

 "We find that it would serve the public interest to permit a widely dispersed group of shareholders to hold aggregate foreign ownership in Pandora Media in excess of the 25 percent benchmark," the regulators said in Monday's ruling.